 As part of the campaign, Jessica and videojournalist Fraser Morton embarked on a mission to document the beauty of this inhospitable continent, its fragility, its rich ecosystems, and to tell the stories of those defending it.

-A photo collection and short documentary from this journey will be the highlight of the Changing Course exhibition to be held from 1 June to 12 July at the Singapore Botanic Gardens.
+A photo collection and short documentary ‘From Asia to Antarctica‘ from this journey will be the highlight of the Changing Course exhibition held from 1 June to 12 July at the Singapore Botanic Gardens.

 At its heart is the belief in the power of media to inspire change and change the course of history.